EU says Europe's bathing waters have become cleaner

 Some 95 percent of sites surveyed met minimum standards in the report for 2014, an increase of 0.5 percentage points compared with 2013.

-Overall the report monitored 21,000 inland and coastal bathing waters across the European Union and in EU neighbors Albania and Switzerland.
+Overall the report monitored 21,000 inland and coastal bathing waters across the European Union and in EU neighbours Albania and Switzerland.

 Less than 2 percent were rated as having poor bathing water quality, associated with pollution from sewage or agricultural waste, which could cause illness if people swim in it.